akiratwang/UniMelb-Data-Science-Information/README.md

 - **My plea: Honestly, people who think sharepoints with excel spreadsheets are "databases" should just end themselves.
 Become a good Database admin - document and normalize your work, make it easier for everyone else please.**

 ## So why Data Science?
 It's actually just statistics rebranded with computer science.
 You're essentially combining the brains of a statistician with the brawn of computing power.
-If you love working with data (ethical or non-ethical) or a keen to analyze things, Data Science is definitely a great field to go into.
+If you love working with data (ethical or non-ethical) or loves to analyze things, Data Science is definitely a great field to go into.

 #### Work and Job Pathway as a Graduate
 You can be accepted for a wide variety of roles inlcuding (but not limited to):